 Here’s the recipe for your own happy Git trail ride: PluralSight + Bonobo + SourceTree.

 To begin, sign up at PluralSight (www.pluralsight.com) and review the “Using Git with a GUI” course by Xavier Morera.
-A single PluralSight course is often worth the cost of a yearly subscription, so treat yourself to some excellent learning resources.
+A single Pluralsight course is often worth the cost of a yearly subscription, so invest in yourself with a subscription to Pluralsight’s excellent learning resources.

 Then locate a spare Windows 2008 or 2012 Server to use as your Git server.
 Go to the Bonobo Git server site (https://bonobogitserver.com/) and carefully review the “Prerequisites” and “Install” sections.
 Bonobo is hosted in IIS and uses http protocols, so pay careful attention to site setup and folder permissions.
 This is an outstanding site in terms of detail and clarity, so download and installation steps should go smoothly.

 Using the Bonobo web GUI interface on your server, set up some users and create a new empty repository.
 Then, on your workstation, download and install a copy of SourceTree Git GUI client from Atlassian (www.atlassian.com/software/sourcetree).
 After viewing the PluralSight course, you should be sufficiently comfortable in SourceTree to get started.